fnogatz/xsd2json/prolog-xsd2json/README.md

 ## Usage

 `xsd2json` provides a command line interface.
-You can use it via
+You can directly execute it via

+	./cli /path/to/your.xsd

+or by calling swipl:

-	swipl -q -f cli.pl -- < /path/to/your.xsd
+	swipl -q -f cli /path/to/your.xsd

 Unfortunately the command line version is way slower than using `xsd2json` programmatically.
 The `xsd2json.pl` module provides a predicate `xsd2json/2` which can be used to convert a given XSD file into the equivalent JSON Schema.
 Call it via `swipl -s xsd2json.pl` followed by